mysociety/alaveteli/docs/running/redaction.md

    requests on your site.
 </div>

-* click on **Requests** in the admin and search or find the one you want
+* click on **Requests** in the admin interface and search or find the one you want
-* click on the request's title to go to its page in the admin
+* click on the request's title to go to its page in the admin interface
 * scroll to the bottom: *Censor rules*
 * find the censor rule that finds `Alice` (from the previous example), click **Edit** and fill in the form: